Ozarke/sentiment/README.md

 <p align="center">
   <img align="middle" src="https://roll20.zendesk.com/hc/article_attachments/360067045633/API_Test___Roll20__Online_virtual_tabletop__1_.png" width= "60%"/>
 </p>
-In this area two new sctips will be added by pressing the New Script link.
+In this area two new scripts will be added by pressing the New Script link.
 <p align="center">
   <img align="middle" src="https://roll20.zendesk.com/hc/article_attachments/360067047013/Roll20__Online_virtual_tabletop_for_pen_and_paper_RPGs_and_board_games.png" width="60%"/>
 </p>

-The first script that should be added is the windrose_api.js.
-This is the core of the scripting done for windrose system.<br/>
+The first script that should be added is the WindroseCore.js.
+This is the core API for the scripting done for windrose system.<br/>
 The name the script added does not matter and can be named anything.<br/>
-Copy the entire text of the windrose_api.js into this new script.<br/>
+Copy the entire text of the WindroseCore.js into this new script.<br/>
 <br/>
-The next scrip is WindroseChangeTokenImage.js an optional script that is an edited version of ChangeTokenImage.js.<br/>
+The next script is WindroseChangeTokenImage.js an optional script that is an edited version of ChangeTokenImage.js.<br/>
 This scripts allows the Token Image change automaticly based on selected swing.<br/>
 Again, create a new script using the link and copy all the code over.<br/>
 Once, installed the Image Set property must be checked in the character sheet.
 In addtion, a rollable table must be used as the token.<br/>